 Perform the previous steps again, but this time fill in Column Name MergeMetrics and Formula =Metrics.
 For both new columns:

 - Expand the two arrows in the column headers of the new columns

 - Deselect the checkbox saying ‘Use original column name as prefix’. -> click OK

 - Change column types to Text for both newly added columns

 You may feel you can handle creating 64 combinations by hand.
-Yet imagine doing something similar when you replace the Business Units, by Brands.
+Yet, imagine doing something similar when you replace the Business Units, with Brands.
 You may be working with over 100 brands.
 This would mean 100 * 4 * 4 = 1600 unique combinations!
 You better think twice before doing that by hand.

 This example created all unique combinations of 4 columns.
 It included the variables for CountriesCurrencies, Business Units and Metrics.
 As each table contained 4 variables, it should have 4 * 4 * 4 = 64 unique combinations.

-As always, it’s good to know different approaches to handle a situation.
+As always, it’s good to know different approaches to handling a situation.
 The first method involved using a helper column and inputting a single value.
-This method is the faster performing one of the two and is therefore preferred.
+Therefore, this method is the faster performing one of the two and is preferred.

 The second method involves referencing the table name in a custom column.
 This method is easier but also slower.

 Lastly, if you know other ways to produce unique combinations in Power Query, I would love to read about them in the comments.